+Figure 48aaa—Format of the CSL Wake-up Time element

 The Rendezvous Time (RZ Time) IE is 2 octets.
 The RZ Time is the expected length of time in units of 10 symbols between the end of the transmission of the wake-up frame and the beginning of the transmission of the payload frame.
 The RZ Time shall be set by the next higher layer when requesting the MAC sublayer to transmit.
 The last wake-up frame in a wake-up sequence shall have RZ Time set to the value zero.
+When CSL received data request frame from the corresponding destination device, MAC sublayer shall update the RZ time to zero.

+The Wake-up Interval is 2 octets, is the length of interval between two successive LE wake-up frames in the wake-up sequence, in units of 10 symbols.
+The Wake-up Interval shall be set by macCSLInterval when requesting the MAC sublayer to transmit.

 Add subfields in Figure 48t in 5.2.4.7